 1,000 G3 assault rifles and 150,000 bullets are set to reach the Harama’ad unit, courtesy of Turkish military aid.
 Critics and Somali opposition voice the concerns that the high concentration of SNA and Turkish-trained forces increase the threat of election meddling and symbolise an undemocratic process in Somalia’s Jubbaland.
 Despite criticism, it is unlikely a scenario where Turkey backs down from supporting the FSG will materialise.

 Turkish-Somali relations are significant, economically, socially, culturally, religiously, militarily, and politically.
-Somalia is home to numerous Turkish infrastructure projects, as well as Turkish military base and university Camp TURKSOM, which trains a large section of the SNA.
+Somalia is home to numerous Turkish infrastructure projects, as well as a Turkish military base and university Camp TURKSOM, which trains a large section of the SNA.
 With the discovery of a new oil frontier in Somalian waters, Turkey is seeking to reap the rewards of a decade of investment.
 This alliance depends on a consolidation of power from the FSG in upcoming elections, so Turkey will highly likely support Farmaajo’s ambitions as required.

-The use of live bullets by the Harama’ad unit on protestors in Mogadishu on December 15th, 2020, may be a precursor of what is to come.
+The use of live bullets by the Harama’ad unit on protestors in Mogadishu on December 15th, 2020, maybe a precursor of what is to come.
 While the SNA forces decrease the capabilities of Jubbaland forces in the Gedo, Al-Shabaab remains highly active and benefits from the instability erupting in the border region.
-A scenario where KDF forces seeking to protect Jubbaland democratic process in 2021 has a realistic possibility of clashes with the Turkish-trained forces that have been ‘pacifying’ the region since February, despite outcry.
+A scenario where KDF forces seeking to protect the Jubbaland democratic process in 2021 has a realistic possibility of clashes with the Turkish-trained forces that have been ‘pacifying’ the region since February, despite the outcry.

 Based on these developments, Jubbaland refuses to participate in the upcoming elections.
 In the Hirshabelle, Southwest, and Galmadug states, the Harama’ad have already been accused of meddling in regional elections.
 With Turkish-trained forces on the ground, covered by Turkish drones circling Somali skies, the future of democracy and stability in Somalia is reaching a crucial chapter in 2021.